Research to Feed the Growing Global Population

 To provide farmers with sustainable agronomic recommendations, we develop digital products and services that support them through the use of specific data models, among other things, in evaluating conditions in the field.
 Our long-term goal is to help farmers to improve their yields by providing them with tailored recommendations.

 Our product pipeline contains numerous new crop protection products, seed varieties and enhanced products (life cycle management).
 We estimate the combined peak sales potential of products with launch dates between 2015 and 2020 to be more than €5 billion.
-In 2017, we launched confirmatory technical proof-of-concept field studies for two new active ingredients.
-For 2018, we are setting ourselves the target of launching confirmatory technical proof-ofconcept field studies for three to four chemical / biological active ingredients or plant traits.
-The following table shows selected new products that are expected to be launched by 2020.
+In 2018, we launched confirmatory technical proof-of-concept field studies for five new active ingredients.